Hearts could receive a bye into the Europa League's new-look league phase

 The situation transpires as a result of the German and Italian teams reaching their respective European finals.
 If they are successful, restructuring would take place throughout UEFA’s seeding system which could benefit Hearts.

 Dortmund can finish in a Europa league place in the Bundesliga if they remain fifth, but they would then take a Champions League berth through UEFA’s new European Performance Slot scheme.
-That would leave one Europa League slot for Germany’s sixth-placed club, plus one extra as Dortmund would be the holders but would not defend their trophy.
+That would leave one Europa League slot for Germany’s sixth-placed club, plus one extra if Dortmund were holders but would not be defending their trophy.
 The Germans have a tough task to overcome Real Madrid in the Champions League final.

 Atalanta are currently sitting fifth in Serie A, which is a Europa League slot.
-Should Atalanta also triumph against hitherto unbeaten Bayer Leverkusen in the Europa League final and take a Europa placing in Italy - either through Serie A or the Coppa Italia - that would also leave an extra slot open for next season’s competition.
+Should they also triumph against hitherto unbeaten Bayer Leverkusen in the Europa League final as well as securing a Europa placing in Italy - either through Serie A or the Coppa Italia - that would also leave an extra slot open for next season’s competition.

-That means Hearts - who take the Scottish Cup’s European slot after securing third place in the Premiership - would grab a spot in the prestigious league phase of the Europa.
+In that event, Hearts - who take the Scottish Cup’s European slot after securing third place in the Premiership - would grab a spot in the prestigious league phase of the Europa.
 The Edinburgh club could then secure more than £7m in revenue from group matches against eight different teams.
 As things stand, Hearts will enter the Europa League play-off round and parachute into the Conference League groups in the event of defeat.
+They would earn more than £5m from Conference League participation.

 More details on the UEFA rebalancing which could prove fruitful for Hearts can be found on X via Scotland’s Co-efficient